Drillur/LORED-Modding-Kit/README.md

 Be sure to read the quickstart section!
 Beyond that, you don't have to read all this crap at once.
 Refer to it as you have questions, or somethin.

 ## Quickstart
-1. Copy the `templates > mod` folder into a Godot project, export the project as a zip, and put it into the LORED `mods` folder!
+1. Copy the `templates > mod` folder into a Godot project.
 2. Think of `key` for your mod.
 	- It should be similar to the name of your mod.
 	- This is a short identifier which must be unique.
 If two mods share a `key`, one mod will overwrite the other.